zautumnz/cozy/README.md

 * `time`
 * `util`

-See also the standard library (written mostly in cozy itself).
+See also the standard library (written mostly in keai itself).

 ### Code Style

-cozy doesn't care about formatting.
+keai doesn't care about formatting.
 You can use two spaces, four spaces, seventeen spaces, three spaces and a tab, or whatever.
 Semicolons are also optional in most cases (similar to the rules in JavaScript), and parenthesis and curly braces are also optional in conditions and loops.